shengyao1998/Image_Resizing/README.md

 ## 3. Background Colour Matching
 Obtain the background colour and proceed the image with same colour code (Currently only deal with White Background)

-## 4. Noise Filtering
-Filter out the noise of the image, ensure having an clear input image

 # Project Objective & Description
 ### Objectives